Priya2191-dev/Vehicle-brake-automation-framework/README.md

 # 🚗 Vehicle Brake Automation Framework

+## Objective

+This project is BDD-based python aautomation framework designed to validate vehicle braking systems by simulating different driving conditions such as speed, brake pressure and failure scenarios.

 ## Overview

 The Vehicle Brake Automation Framework is an end-to-end Python-based automation testing system designed to simulate and validate vehicle braking behavior.